Before You Begin

 Your application must log in and obtain a session token prior to sending any API requests, as described in About Login Credentials.
-In addition, all requests must be encrypted with TLS v1.0, v1.1, or v1.2 protocols.
+In addition, all requests must be encrypted with TLS v1.2 or greater protocols.

 To increase security when receiving callback messages from the Verizon M2M Data Center, you can implement these protocols: